 Forest light spectra can directly affect photosynthesis, the actual form and structure of plants, visual communication between different lifeforms, and the effectiveness of plant-animal interactions.
 This means that there's a whole lot more to the connection between trees, darkness, and the forest.

 Want to get more involved and help forests?
-Plant a tree with us today!
+Plant trees with us today!